Best Temperature Range for Pet Snakes (Species Comparison)

 How to Measure & Monitor Temperature

-Avoid relying on stick-on thermometers—they are often wildly inaccurate.
+Avoid relying on stick-on analog thermometers; they are often far from accurate.

 Signs Your Snake’s Temperature Is Too Low